Skip to main content

 from PIL import Image

-# Initialize with local GPU inference
+# Initialize with local inference (NVIDIA GPU or Apple Silicon)

 model = md.vl(api_key="YOUR_API_KEY", local=True)